axharb/dynamic-form/README.md

  - Relaxed font/color composition

 # Future improvements:
- - improve input validation (e.g. default validation for email only checks if @ is present, but not if a domain name is in the text)
+ - Improve input validation (e.g. default validation for email only checks if @ is present, but not if a domain name is in the text)
- - make input fields required based on JSON data
+ - Make input fields required based on JSON data
- - possibly add autocompletion for certain fields (e.g. job title)
+ - Possibly add autocompletion for certain fields (e.g. job title)

 # demo
 ![](demo/demo.gif)